North Conway, NH Woman Killed When Tree Falls On Apartment During Tropical Storm Isaias

 NORTH CONWAY, N.H.
-(CBS/AP) — A 60-year-old woman in North Conway, New Hampshire was killed Tuesday evening when a tree fell into her apartment building, police said.
+(CBS/AP) — Sixty-year-old Joyce Roberge of North Conway, New Hampshire was killed Tuesday evening when a tree fell into her apartment building, police said.
 It was one of at least eight deaths caused by Isaias on the East Coast.

 Conway police responded to Kearsarge Road at about 7:15 p.m. after getting a call from a woman who said she was trapped inside her basement apartment.
-She was safely rescued, but first responders found a woman on the second floor dead.
+She was safely rescued, but first responders found Roberge dead on the second floor.

 A photo taken by Conway police shows extensive damage to the apartment building.